GuruOrGoru/GuruOrGoru/README.md

 <tr>
 <td width="60%">

-### 🛤️ The Path Less Traveled
+### The Path Less Traveled

-Growing up in **Biratnagar, Nepal** 🇳🇵, technology felt like a distant dream.
+Growing up in **Biratnagar, Nepal**, technology felt like a distant dream.
 My father worked for **three years** to buy me a laptop - not just a machine, but a gateway to infinite possibilities.

 **My First Program:**
 ```c